 Burglary can only be combated by taking the adequate preventive measures.
 Most often, this means the use of mechanical or electronic protective devices.
 For objects in general view, adequate protective measures can be a precondition for burglary and vandalism insurance.

 For this reason, security guidelines for protection against burglary were established.
 They give the user recommendations as to which security requirements should be applied to a company.
-At the same time, questions of the respective risk and the profitability of such measures are also taken into consideration.
+At the same time, assessment of the respective risks and the benetif cost ratio of such measures are also taken into consideration.
 As a result, 6 non-binding risk classes for business premises (SC 1 – SC 6 (SC: Security Class)) are described in Appendix n.

-It is recommended that a high-risk business is protected and monitored using both mechanical and electronic protective devices and organisational <to be checked, if given in the text; Paulus: I would not explain to much on organisational measures – this is a security guideline; it is sufficient just to point out that organisation is relevant (my opinion)> measures.
+It is recommended that a high-risk business is protected and monitored using both mechanical and electronic protective devices and organisational <to be checked, if given in the text; Paulus: I would not explain to much on organisational measures – this is a security guideline; it is sufficient just to point out that organisation is relevant (my opinion) administrative measures are very important to operate, monitor and maintain both type devices.
+For example someone need to be responsible of the devices> measures “administrative measures” is better wording instead of organizational.
 Of importance here is that the measures complement one another and form a security chain that allows the policyholder to insure his valuables without any further support.
 The security guidelines take up this concept and provide recomendationsd as to how this type of security chain can be established in the non-binding risk classes.
 The user should therefore always assess individual measures as to whether they strengthen or weaken the security chain.

 The measures in the security guidelines can only constitute non-obligatory suggestions.
 In individual cases, e.g. with objects in general view (high value, high-risk location, etc.), additional measures may be necessary in order to achieve effective protection against the risk of burglary or vandalism.